Athryx/lockcheck/plan.md

 make external crates work

+analyse closures as well

-For diverging terminators, maybe print warning if lock is held and they are reached Detect loops in basic blocks
+For diverging terminators, maybe print warning if lock is held and they are reached Detect loops in basic blocks (of course impossible to do right, probable don't do this)

 ## Analysis

 - Properly handle projections of locals
+    - This will also fix issue of handling derefs
+        - Still in general a hard problem to handle derefs
 - Analyse functions where guards are passed into
+- Analyse functions guards are returned from
+- Handle mutexes with generic parameters depending on other generics

 ## Messages